-Pharming technique is used to create a lookalike website that a particular user or group of user regularly use.
-Hackers could get into that website's servers or can get access to the domain naming server to redirect the users to the fake site.
-When the user enters their confidential information like credit card details, bank login details, or personal information, it reaches to the hackers.
+The Pharming technique is used to create a lookalike website that a particular user or group of users regularly use.
+Hackers could get into that website’s servers or can get access to the domain naming server to redirect the users to the fake site.
+When the user enters their confidential information like credit card details, bank login details, or personal information, it reaches the hackers.

 Skimming is a technique to steal your credit or debit card.
 Hackers use a device that reads and records your card’s information.
 Hackers could swipe your card on the device, or they can install the equipment to the ATMs.
 Later they use this information to generate a duplicate card.
 They can use it to withdraw cash or can use it to purchase items in physical or online stores.

-Hacking is a when a hacker looks for security vulnerabilities of your computer or mobile device.
-They use these vulnerabilities to get the access to your computer and then steal your valuable data.
-Hackers could also hack the networks and public hotspot to track your information.
+Hacking is when a hacker looks for security vulnerabilities in your computer or mobile device.
+They use these vulnerabilities to get access to your computer and then steal your valuable data.
+Hackers could also hack the networks and public hotspots to track your information.

 6. Remote Access

 Modern thieves try to access your computer via remote access so that they can look for confidential information.
 They may contact you via phone call or email telling you that your computer has some error and they need remote access to fix these errors.
 Once you provide the remote access, they may install a keylogger to your computer that will collect keystrokes and send them to the thieves.
 This type of attack is also called a tech support scam.